Dictionary

 Pronunciation: (kit), [key]

-—n., v., kit•ted, kit•ting.
+— n., v., kit•ted, kit•ting.

-1. a set or collection of tools, supplies, instructional matter, etc., for a specific purpose:
+1. a set or collection of tools, supplies, instructional matter, etc., for a specific purpose: a first-aid kit; a sales kit.

 2. the case for containing these.